rhettg/BlueOx/README.md

 Events have a type, which indicates what will be ultimately logged together.

-Events also have an id that can be used to tie them together.
+Events also have an id that can be used to tie them together with other related events.

 For example, in a web application, an application might choose the use ziggy as follows:

     def handle(request):
-        with ziggy.Context('request', unique_id):
+        with ziggy.Context('request'):
             ziggy.set('user_agent', self.headers['UserAgent'])

             with ziggy.timeit('request_time'):